xlc-dev/nova/docs/src/reference.md

 	// FrameOptions sets the X-Frame-Options header.
 	// Defaults to "DENY".
 Other common values: "SAMEORIGIN".
 Set to "" to disable.
 	FrameOptions string
-	// XSSProtection sets the X-XSS-Protection header.
-	// Defaults to "1; mode=block".
-Set to "" to disable.
-	XSSProtection string
 	// ReferrerPolicy sets the Referrer-Policy header.
 	// Defaults to "strict-origin-when-cross-origin".
 Set to "" to disable.
 	ReferrerPolicy string